remtori/CppPlayground/README.md

 - [ ] LibDebug: For debugging stuff and profiling

+- [ ] LibCrypto: Encrypt, Decrypt and more of those related stuff

+- [ ] LibCodec: For Encode and Decode files and those stuff

+- [ ] LibGUI: Widgets, Window, Application and stuff

+- [ ] LibGfx: Platform independent rendering lib using OpenGL 3.2 with extensions

 - [ ] LibJS: Javascript with (hopefully) better binding

-- [ ] LibPlatform: Cross-platform window creation, handle input event, drawing using OpenGL 3.3

-- [ ] LibGfx: Platform independent rendering lib using OpenGL 3.2 with extensions

-- [ ] LibGUI: Widgets, Window, Application and stuff

 - [ ] LibNetwork: Platform independent Networking with socket, tcp and udp

 - [ ] LibHttp: Parse and send/receive HTTP(s) request

-- [ ] LibCrypto: Encryption, Decryption, Encoding, Decoding, and more of those related stuff

 - [ ] LibTLS: Transport Layer Security (Network) for HTTPS